osvetlik/pia2020/jsf/README.md

 see the `xmlns` attributes.
 Then it points to a base template we want to use.
 This way we can easilly separate the design part from the logic part.

-Take a look at all the content of the `index.html` file and what effect it has [once rendered](http://localhost:8080/).
+Take a look at all the content of the `index.xhtml` file and what effect it has [once rendered](http://localhost:8080/).
 You'll need it as an inspiration for your other tasks.

 #### `WEB-INF/jsf/base.xhtml`